darrenmessenger/simon-game/README.md

 - If I want to restart the game at any time then I can press the 'Start/Reset' button.
 - If I keep copying the sequence of random panels correctly the sequence will increase by one each round.
 - If I keep copying the sequence of random panels correctly the sequence could get quite long as there isn't an end to the game unless a mistake is made or the game times out.

+### Process

+I went through the user stories and wireframes before embarking on the actual coding of the project to ensure I had a good idea of how to approach things.

 ## Features

 #### Main Page
-On the main page there is a background image of some random numbers, which seemed to suit the Simon game.
+On the main page there is a background image of some random numbers.
+The background image seemed to suit the Simon game.
-The two main sections have this background but I have put a put an opaque overlay over the background image, one in blue and the other in yellow.
+The two main sections have this background but I have put an opaque overlay over the background image, one in blue and the other in yellow.
-I chose this as it suited the colours of the actual Simon game (red, blue, green, yellow).
+I chose these colours as they suited the colours of the actual Simon game (red, blue, green, yellow).

 #### Navigation:
 There is a static header at the top of the page which includes some menu items to take you to different parts of the page.